Landmine Press

 Great shoulder-friendly pressing option.

-Common Landmine Press mistakes
+What are common Landmine Press mistakes to avoid?

 Leaning back too much.